 Update: The Government of Canada announced agreements with five additional provinces and territories: Manitoba, Prince Edward Island, Northwest Territories, Nunavut and Yukon.
 The funding agreements resource and common list of drugs have been updated to include these provinces and territories.
+Additionally, after announcing new agreements with Nova Scotia and Quebec, the Government of Canada has now finalized agreements with all provinces and territories.

 We previously reported on Canada’s first-ever National Strategy for Drugs for Rare Diseases, which included up to $1.4 billion in funding for provinces and territories, to be negotiated through bilateral agreements.
 This funding aims to improve and enhance access to drugs, early diagnosis and screening for rare diseases.